CO2 Performance ladder

 Renewi uses a CO2-management system according to the CO2-Performance ladder level 4 and is certified for this.
 In this way we provide better insight, clear reduction targets, communication and participation in the value chain and contribute to a more sustainable society.
 The CO2-Performance Ladder is an instrument to stimulate companies to reduce GHG emissions consciously in its own business operations and in its value chain.
 The instrument involves energy saving, efficient materials use and the use of sustainable energy sources.
 The CO2-Performance Ladder is managed by the Foundation for Climate-Friendly Procurement & Entrepreneurship (SKAO).
 The information and documents below demonstrate this method.

-The ambition of Renewi is in line with the global objectives: to not exceed the 1.5*C warming of the planet.
+The ambition of Renewi is in line with the global objectives of the CO2 PL: to not exceed the 1.5˚C warming of the planet, as described by the Paris Climate Agreement.
 Renewi has committed to:

-– all under absolute contraction approach, from the baseline year being the recalculated FY22.
-We consider these targets in line with the guidance of the Science-Based Targets Initiative although they have not been verified by SBTI yet.
+All under absolute contraction approach, from the base year being the recalculated FY22 and FY23, respectively.
+These targets are in line with the guidance of the Science-Based Targets initiative.

-Based on this new commitment, a detailed project planning for individual carbon reduction initiatives is under way.
+Based on this commitment, a detailed project planning for individual carbon reduction projects has been developed and is continuously being improved.
 The general plans include:

 - Futher optimizing processes on site,